jawadsiddiqui/jawadsiddiqui/README.md

 - Monolitic Apps
 - Serverless

-🔭 I’m currently learning ...
-- (Using Python for Research - Harvard University)
-- (Machine Learning with Python - freeBootcamp)

 💞️ Area of Expertise ...
 - Systems Architecture and Operations
 - Software and Engineering Documentation